News

 The IRS urges taxpayers to be on the lookout for scams related to the Economic Impact Payments.
 To use the new app or get information, taxpayers should visit IRS.gov.
 People should watch out for scams using email, phone calls or texts related to the payments.
 Be careful and cautious: The IRS will not send unsolicited electronic communications asking people to open attachments, visit a website or share personal or financial information.
 Remember, go directly and solely to IRS.gov for official information.

-• March 19, 2020 1:34 PM | Anonymous
+• March 19, 2020 1:34 PM | Anonymous member

 Under instruction from the President and Secretary of the Treasury, the Internal Revenue Service has granted a 90-day extension for the filing of personal tax returns and payment of tax that is due on April15th of 2020.
 That means personal tax returns or extensions do not have to be filed until July 15th and taxes due on individual or business tax returns do not have to be paid until July 15th.
 The IRS is also waiving all potential penalties or interest on those payments.
 The payment extension covers personal tax amounts due of up to $1-million, and corporate tax amounts of up to $10-million.